TEALSK12/introduction-to-computer-science/project_2_alternative.md

 2.  **Required Checkpoints**
     1. Create 2 or more user controlled sprites; Create 1 or more randomly moving sprite.
-    2. When the random-sprite touches a wall it changes movement and/or direction.
+    2. When the random-sprite touches certain wall/object it changes movement and/or direction.
     3. Final due date: When the user-controlled sprite and random-sprite touch, something happens to the score or counter.
 When the score or counter reaches are certain value, or condition, the animation or game is over.

 ## Planning Worksheet